-Anxiety is actually a common symptom of PMS (a little bit of anxiety is normal, while crippling anxiety might be a symptom of PMDD).
+Your hormones affect your menstrual cycle, as well as how you feel.
+Anxiety is a common symptom of PMS (a little bit of anxiety is normal, while crippling anxiety might be a symptom of PMDD).

 For some general background: anxiety is a natural way that the body protects itself from danger, it’s part of the body’s ‘fight or flight’ mechanism.
 Elevated and sustained anxiety, however, isn’t normal.
 One particularly difficult thing about anxiety is that it can make it hard to distinguish between the things that you should be fearful of and your anxiety-rooted fears, the consequence being that it is easy to find yourself running on adrenaline and fearful of everything.

 Feeling increasingly anxious a week or so before your period is due would suggest that you have premenstrual anxiety.
-Being able to acknowledge premenstrual anxiety as a temporary symptom can help you to minimise its impact and ride it out.
+Being able to acknowledge premenstrual anxiety as a temporary symptom can help you to minimise its impact and ride it out (aka you’re less likely to get ‘sucked in’).
 To put it a different way, it won’t eliminate the anxiety but it might make your experience better.
-Try telling yourself: “This is just anxiety and it probably means that you’re going to get your period soon.
-You have anxiety and it won’t serve you to worry about this.“
+Try telling yourself: “This is just anxiety and it probably means that I’m going to get my period soon”.

 *PMS symptoms vary from woman to woman and can change month to month (more on this later).

 Do you track your spending?
 If so, it might be interesting to compare this with your menstrual cycle.
-For Founder, Iris Brannan, the luteal phase often coincides with emotional spending.
+I find that, for me, the luteal phase often coincides with emotional spending.

 In case you don’t already know, the luteal phase is the latter part of the cycle, after ovulation and leading up until your period.
 The luteal phase is where hormones change and cause common premenstrual symptoms (mood changes, headaches, acne, bloating).
-If you’ve ever beat yourself up about a (unnecessary) big purchase, take some time to think about how this choice might be impacted by the intense emotions that accompany certain parts of your cycle.
-Of course, this doesn’t absolve you of any responsibility but knowing that it’s caused by biological changes can help you to understand your behaviour, manage it better (because shopping/spending money doesn’t actually make these intense emotions any less intense), and also feel less guilty about it when you do emotionally spend.
+If you’ve ever beat yourself up about a (unnecessary) big purchase, take some time to think about how this choice might have been impacted by the intense emotions that accompany certain parts of your cycle.
+I have found awareness of this to be helpful in regards to managing my spending habits, as well as increasing my self compassion when I sometimes make less than ideal choices.

 Bloating and monthly fluctuations.

 Bloating isn’t a comfortable feeling, nor is it fun for all of your clothes to feel restrictive and too tight.
-There isn’t much that can be done about the presence of premenstrual bloating but you can improve your experience of it by having clothes that make you feel good and comfortable during this phase.
-It’s also totally normal to gain a couple of pounds when you’re getting your period, a lot of it is water weight and will go away in a few days.
+The types of foods that you eat and how much exercise you get can have an impact on premenstrual bloating, however it won’t ever get rid of it entirely.
+You can improve your experience of it, however, by having clothes that make you feel good and comfortable during this phase.

-Try to reframe your perspective of this particular aspect of your cycle and see it as a result of your femininity.
-Food for thought: do you think the women with beautiful, full bellies depicted in renaissance paintings felt the same distress as modern women do about bloating?
-Body image and the impact of media is a whole separate conversation but, in short, it (unsurpisingly) takes work to not find it difficult for your body to regularly change in a way that is often portrayed as undesireable.
-Admittedly, it is also reasonable to have a hard time with the uncomfortable experience of not fitting into your clothes, but this is something that you likely have the power to fix.
+It might be helpful to try and reframe your perspective of this particular aspect of your cycle, and see it as a result of your femininity.
+Food for thought: do you think the beautiful women with full bellies depicted in renaissance paintings felt the same distress as modern women do about bloating?
+It takes work to accept that your body will regularly change in a way that is often portrayed as undesirable (body image and the impact of media on women’s bodies is a whole separate conversation).
+Having a hard time with the uncomfortable experience of not fitting into your clothes is one thing that you have the power to fix.

 Changes after baby.